fgalvanbaez/tinyApp/README.md

 # tinyApp

-This is a little app to read a nfc tag and to send a message a server
+This is a little app to read a nfc tag and to send a message to a server